Zorthian Ranch

 What is Zorthian ranch?

-Nestled in the foothills of Fair Oaks Avenue up a windy dirt road, lies the infamous 48-acre art junkyard Zorthian Ranch where resident artists milk goats and make cheese, and hundreds of notable people (including Andy Warhol, Bob Dylan, Charlie Parker, Segovia, Richard Feynman, and many more) have gathered to exchange ideas and celebrate life and times with its erstwhile proprietor, Jirayr Zorthian.
+Nestled in the foothills of Fair Oaks Avenue up a windy dirt road, lies the infamous 48-acre liberatory art compound, Zorthian Ranch, where resident artists tend to goats, keep bees, and share a legacy of a place where peoples like Andy Warhol, Bob Dylan, Charlie Parker, Segovia, Richard Feynman, and many more have gathered to exchange ideas and celebrate life and times with its erstwhile proprietor, Jirayr Zorthian.